 BONUS FACT: Udall was 6 feet 5 inches tall and played professional basketball for the Denver Nuggets from 1948 to 1949.

 4. Orrin Hatch (2000, Republican)

-Orrin Grant Hatch has been a U.S. senator for Utah since 1976.
+Orrin Grant Hatch was the longest serving Republican senator in US history, and the longest-serving senator in Utah history, representing the state of Utah for 42 years.
 In 2000, Senator Hatch entered the race to be the Republican presidential nominee.
 He ran on a traditional Republican platform of tax cuts, stronger military, and opposition to abortion.

 Despite his decades of experience as a senator, Hatch was unable to gain support as a presidential candidate.
 After withdrawing from the primaries, he threw his support behind Texas Governor George W. Bush.

 Senator Hatch became president pro tempore—the second-highest-ranking official of the United States Senate—in 2015.
 As president pro tempore, Senator Hatch was third in the line of succession to the presidency, after the vice president and speaker of the House of Representatives.
 In 2018, Senator Hatch announced his retirement and that he would not seek re-election.

 BONUS FACT: Senator Hatch played the piano, violin, and organ and wrote several songs.
 For example, he and Janice Kapp Perry co-wrote the song “Heal Our Land,” which was performed at George W. Bush’s January 2005 inauguration.